Table of Contents

 - If a player does not have enough cards left to draw up to their hand size, they draw as many cards as they can.

 Actions are taken by a player whenever it is their turn.
 On a player’s turn, they must take an action or pass.
 The different actions are listed below and described in detail later:

 - Resolve dice

 - Use a card action (including a power action)

 When a player is allowed to take additional actions on their turn, they must immediately take them following the resolution of the current action or decline to act (this is not the same as passing your turn).
 They cannot save the actions for later.
 If they are allowed to take an action outside of their turn, they also must take it immediately or decline to act.

 Play a card from hand

 If there are no restrictions, or all restrictions to play the card are met, then the player must pay resources equal to the card’s cost.
-If they do not have enough resources to pay, then the card is not played.
-A player can attempt to play a card even if they do not currently have the resources for it, as the cost printed on the card can be altered by in-game effects.
+If they do not have enough resources to pay, then the card cannot be played.

 Once a card’s cost has been paid, the card is resolved based on its type.

 - Playing an Event: The player follows the card’s instructions and then discards it.
 The card is in limbo while resolving.